+Fnoineer's Statement (for GEC Plan within Construction Drowing co+):

-These detailed plans and specifications were prepared under my direction and supervision.
+Engineer's Statement (for GEU Plan within Construction Drawing set): These detailed plans and specifications were prepared under my direction and supervision.
 Said plans and specifications have been prepared according to the criteria established by the County for detailed roadway, drainage, grading and erosion control plans and specifications, and said plans and specifications are in conformity with applicable master drainage plans and master transportation plans.
 Said plans and specifications meet the purposes for which the particular roadway and drainage facilities are designed and are correct to the best of my knowledge and belief.
 I accept responsibility for any liability caused by any negligent acts, errors or omissions on my part in preparation of these detailed plans and specifications.

-Engineer of Record Signature Date Diver E. Watts, COLO PELS#9853 Diver E Watts Consulting Engineer, inc. 614 Elkton Drive Colorado Springs, CO 80907 719-593-0173 olliewatts@aol.com Owner's Statement (for GEC Plan within Construction Drawing set): I, the owner/developer have read and will comply with the requirements of the grading and erosion control plan and all of the requirements specified in these detailed plans and specifications.
-Richard Graham, Falcon Storage Partners LLLP, owner date El Paso County (standalone GEC Plan): County plan review is provided only for general conformance with County Design Criteria.
-The County is not responsible for the accuracy and adequacy of the design, dimensions, and/ or elevations which shall be confirmed at the job site.
-The County through the approval of this document assumes no responsibility for completeness and/ or accuracy of this document.
-Filed in accordance with the requirements of the El Paso County Land Development Code, Drainage Criteria Manual Volumes 1 and 2, and Engineering Criteria Manual, as amended.
-In accordance with ECM Section 1.12, these construction documents will be valid for construction for a period of 2 years from the date signed by the El Paso County Engineer.
-If construction has not started within those 2 years, the plans will need to be resubmitted for approval, including payment of review fees at the Planning and Community Development Director's discretion.
-Jennifer Irvine, PE County Engineer / ECM Administrator date
+Engineer of Record Signature Oliver E. Watts, COLO PELS#9853 Oliver E Watts Consulting Engineer, inc. 614 Elkton Drive Colorado Springs, CD 80907 719-593-0173 olliewatts@aol.com the owner/developer have read and will comply with the requirements of the grading and erosion control plan and all of the requirements specified in these detailed plans and specifications.

-Engineer's Statement (for GEC Plan within Construction Drawing set):
+Dwner's Statement (for GEC Plan within Construction Drawing set):